Branded Auction Event Pages in CharityAuctions

 What content blocks help visitors act quickly on an event page?

-A short mission statement, how to participate steps, featured items carousel, sponsor showcase, FAQ accordion, and a persistent top or bottom bar with a Register or Bid Now button.
+A short mission statement, how-to-participate steps, featured items carousel, sponsor showcase, FAQ accordion, and a persistent top or bottom bar with a Register or Bid Now button.

 How can we feature sponsors without distracting from registrations and bids?